19hours/sg-statutes/Acts/Finance Companies Act.md

 [33/84]

-(2) For the purposes of this section, “voting shares” has the same meaning as in the Companies Act.
+(2) For the purposes of this section, “voting shares” has the same meaning as in the Companies Act (Cap.
+50).

 [33/84]

-(3) A finance company that fails to comply with a direction under this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000.
+(3) A finance company which fails to comply with a direction under this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000.

 [33/84]